 Spread mashed potatoes over the top of the meat.
 Use a spatula to smooth and a fork to make a pattern in the potatoes if you like.

-Bake in heated oven for about 30 minutes or until the potatoes are golden brown.
-Serve hot.
+Bake in the heated oven for about 30 minutes or until the potatoes are golden brown.

 Avoid gluten cross-contamination in the kitchen!
 Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.

 Back in the day, shepherd's pie recipes were made with leftover meats like roast lamb, beef, or mutton.
 Fresh vegetables and herbs were added along with a scant bit of flour and broth and topped with fresh cheesy mashed potatoes.
 Today, there are myriad versions.